Jimmy Fortune (jockey): Career

 Fortune was apprenticed to Mike O'Neill and Luca Cumani.
 He was first licensed in 1987 and his first win came on 29 July 1988 at Thirsk riding Hitchenstown for Eric Alston.
 It was O'Neill who brought Fortune over to Britain, and his first major victory was on O'Neill's Joveworth at 50/1 in the 1989 Ayr Gold Cup, while still an apprentice, claiming 5lb.
 In 1990 he became Champion Apprentice with 47 wins.

 Later, Fortune became jockey for David Barron, then took a retainer with Jack Ramsden after Kieren Fallon left.
 This led to him becoming the retained jockey for Robert Sangster in 1998, when Peter Chapple-Hyam was his trainer.
 His first Group 1 win was on Commander Collins in that season's Racing Post Trophy.
 Following that, he rode for Paul Cole.

 For seven years he was associated with John Gosden.
 For Gosden, he won his only Classic win on Lucarno in the 2007 St Leger.
 Other victories for Gosden included the Fillies' Mile and Coronation Stakes on Nannina, the Queen Elizabeth II Stakes on Raven's Pass, the Middle Park Stakes on Oasis Dream and the Pretty Polly Stakes, Yorkshire Oaks and Prix Vermeille (although later controversially disqualified) on Dar Re Mi.
 He also won the Hungerford Stakes and Challenge Stakes on Sleeping Indian, who as a favourite horse.

-He rode Expresso Star to win the 2009 Lincoln Handicap, taking home the £125,000 first place prize.
+He rode Expresso Star to win the 2009 Lincoln Handicap, taking home the £125,000 first prize.

 He turned freelance in 2010.
 Later in his career, he rode for Brian Meehan and Andrew Balding, winning the 2016 Cambridgeshire Handicap for Meehan on Spark Plug and the Diomed Stakes for Balding on Tullius.